braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/windows_universal/push_notifications.md

 Visit our [documentation][9] for additional best practices.

-## Step 1: Configure Your Application For Push
+## Step 1: configure your application for push

 Ensure that in your `Package.appxmanifest` file, the following settings are configured as noted below:

 Within the __Application__ tab, ensure that `Toast Capable` is set to `YES`.

-## Step 2: Configure the Braze Dashboard
+## Step 2: configure the braze dashboard

 1. Find your SID and Client Secret - [Step By Step Instructions][4]
 2. Within the __Settings__ page of the Braze dashboard, add the SID and Client Secret in your settings.

-## Step 3: Update for Background Open Logging
+## Step 3: update for background open logging

 In your `OnLaunched` method, after you have called `OpenSession` add the following code snippet.